How Can You Benefit From Solar Energy?

 - It is clean.
 When active, solar power releases no harmful substances or noise into the atmosphere.
 For each megawatt hour of electricity, solar energy produces about 0.75 to one tonne of CO2.

-- No need for planning permission.
-Due to the fact that solar panels are considered "permitted development", you don't need to obtain a permission before installing them on the roof of your household.
+- No need to apply for a permit.
+Due to the fact that solar panels are considered "permitted development", you don't need to obtain a permit before installing them on the roof of your household.
 There are, however, a few limitations and obligations you need to consider when switching to solar energy.

 How Does Solar Energy Work?